wynn0123/cap/docs/guide/index.md

 ## Adding the Cap widget

 Cap is built to be straightforward and requires no API tokens for setup.
-Start by importing the Cap library:
+Start by importing the Cap library from JSDelivr:

 ```html
 <script src="https://cdn.jsdelivr.net/gh/tiagorangel1/cap/src/js/min/cap.min.js"></script>